 A high school graduate in 2020 must be prepared to navigate a changing economy.
-She’ll need to be resourceful, willing and able to take the initiative and work collaboratively with others.
-Throughout her career she may need to reskill, take calculated risks and learn to thrive in ambiguity.
-The key to her success will not only be a strong academic foundation, but also the development of core social-emotional learning skills that will prepare her for whatever path she chooses.
+They’ll need to be resourceful, willing and able to take the initiative and work collaboratively with others.
+Throughout their career they may need to reskill, take calculated risks and learn to thrive in ambiguity.
+The key to their success will not only be a strong academic foundation, but also the development of core future-focused, social-emotional learning skills that will prepare them for whatever path they choose.

 What is social-emotional learning (SEL) and are there other terms that mean the same thing?